7ninjas/scss-mixins/BEST_PRACTICES.md

 ### Styling classes

 You should never style element.
 It's better to add unique class and style it.
-While styling elements you override previous element's style.
+While styling elements you override previous style of given element.
 It may cause unwanted conflicts while using the same element in another place.

 Good practice: